The Storm (The Walking Dead): Plot

 Using the cover of the storm, the Kingdom's group passes the pikes into Alpha's territory, only finding some frozen walkers along the way, and arrive at a river that has been frozen over.
 Carol goes looking for Lydia, who has disappeared, while the rest deal with rising walkers buried in the snow.
 She eventually catches up to Lydia, who believes she's to blame for their situation and feels she can't stay with them.
 Lydia asks Carol to kill her, but Carol refuses Lydia's request and tells her that she is not weak.
-The group eventually makes it to the waypoint and soon reaches the Hilltop the next day.
+The group eventually makes it to the way station and soon reaches the Hilltop the next day.
 There, Carol tells Ezekiel that she plans to go with Daryl back to Alexandria and subsequently breaks up with him.
 Daryl, Michonne, Carol, Lydia, and a few others prepare to depart and continue on to Alexandria, leaving Ezekiel in charge of the Hilltop.

 Eventually, Daryl's group reaches Alexandria as the storm subsides.
 Michonne is elated to see Judith and R.J.
 In the infirmary, Michonne goes to talk to Negan, who is being treated for his wound; she thanks him for saving Judith.
 He compliments her on having the guts to cross through the Whisperers' territory.
 In their camp, Alpha reminds Beta that she'll need to be strong for what comes next and Beta assures her she will be.
 Per Alpha's request, Beta flogs her arm with a branch to make her stronger, leaving several lashes on her arm, as she used to do to Lydia.
 At the Hilltop, Ezekiel converses with Judith via radio to catch up and tells her that just because they left their house doesn't mean they lost their home.
 They finish talking and Ezekiel exits the room.
 The radio then picks up a faint transmission and a woman's voice comes through asking if anybody is out there.

 Production

 Despite the demise of the characters of Tara Chambler (Alanna Masterson) and Enid (Katelyn Nacon), their actors names appear in the opening credits.

 While showrunner Angela Kang stated that the faint radio message heard at the end of the episode was meant to be a mystery to be explored in season ten, many journalists believe it is helping to set up the show to follow into the comic's Commonwealth arc, which occurs after the war with the Whisperers.
 In the comic book series, Eugene uses the radio to contact a member of the Commonwealth and learns it is a thriving thousands-strong survivor community in Ohio, and eventually a small scouting party from the allied communities travel there.
 At the time that "The Storm" aired, the comic book series was still in the middle of the Commonwealth arc.

+The episode was shot at Pinewood Atlanta Studios in Fayetteville, Georgia.